If you’ve been conducting a job search for a while now, chances are you need some job search tips to recharge your energy.

 Experience something that isn’t in alignment with your occupation.
 Take a class or read a book that is NOT in your chosen field or related to your career.
 Select something that piques your curiosity.
 The notion is to look for connections or ideas that might stimulate a new way of looking at your work or your life.
 For instance, a former elementary teacher studied ventriloquism and discovered a new way to train adults!

-Think of this as an opportunity to take control over what energizes your batteries and renews your brain and energy field in order to re-engage with your job search with a fresh perspective.
+Think of this as an opportunity to take control over what energizes your batteries and renews your brain and energy field to re-engage with your job search with a fresh perspective.